mariozuany/kooba-frontend-challenge/README.md

 # The brief

-Using HTML, CSS (SCSS preferably) and Javascript, we would like you to create a slider component based on this design: https://drive.google.com/file/d/1TyEe1LjMjv_fp6m3j7d9MncZRaaJbgln/view?usp=sharing
+Using HTML, CSS (SCSS preferably) and Javascript, we would like you to recreate the following design, including a slider (carousel) element: https://drive.google.com/file/d/1TyEe1LjMjv_fp6m3j7d9MncZRaaJbgln/view?usp=sharing

 * The content should always fill the entire viewport.
 If the viewport size is too small to show everything, the page should scroll.
 * The slider should automatically progress to the next slide every 5 seconds.
 No manual slider control is needed.